Management Of Major Insects Of Paddy

 • 3 min reading time

-Paddy belongs to grass family and it is grown in flooded conditions.
+Paddy belongs to the grass family and it is grown in flooded conditions.
 Next to wheat, paddy is the most significant cereal crop in terms of production and consumption.
-Rice is staple food for more than 50 per cent of the population in india.
-Paddy cultivation has been integral part of indian agriculture and states like Punjab, Haryana, Uttar Pradesh, West bengal, Tamil nadu, Andhra pradesh, Telangana, Tamil Nadu and Karnataka are extensively involved in paddy cultivation.
+Rice is a staple food for more than 50 percent of the population in India.
+Paddy cultivation has been an integral part of Indian agriculture and states like Punjab, Haryana, Uttar Pradesh, West Bengal, Tamil Nadu, Andhra Pradesh, Telangana, Tamil Nadu, and Karnataka are extensively involved in paddy cultivation.
 However, it has encountered challenges due to insect pests which have resulted in yield reduction.
-This blog will help you understand the major insects attacking the paddy crop, symptoms and control measure.
+This blog will help you understand the major insects attacking the paddy crop, symptoms, and control measures.

 Paddy Thrips

 Thrips in paddy are a major problem both during nursery and main field.
-Insect suck sap as a result leves tend to roll inwards and yellowish silvery streaks like markings can be noticed at the seedlings tip.
-Under sever incidences panicle filling might be hindered.
+Insects suck sap as a result leaves tend to roll inwards and yellowish silvery streaks-like markings can be noticed at the seedling's tip.
+Under severe incidences, panicle filling might be hindered.

 Recommended products